tsuza/mannager-source/README.md

   - Left 4 Dead 1
   - Left 4 Dead 2
 - Easily download either the stable or dev branch of Sourcemod ( and Metamod ).
+- Automatically port forward your server.
+- Native terminal built into the app for server management.

 ## Installation
 Not yet.